stefanhansatos/gitpitch-template/cloud-basics/PITCHME.md

 ### Cloud Basics

-- "Pets vs Cattle"
+- "Pets vs Cattle" or Why Cloud-Native
 - Virtualisation
 - Container and Images
 - Container Orchestration
 - "as a Service" (IaaS, PaaS, SaaS ...)
+- Microservices and APIs
-- Advantages and Features of Cloud-Native
+- Advantages and Features

 ---